-We could say that the Fellowship underwent first an involution, then a pralaya of five years at the time of the first five General Service Conferences in the years 1951 to 1955, and an evolution afterward.
+We could say that the Fellowship underwent first an involution, then a pralaya of five years at the time of the first five General Service Conferences in the years 1951 to 1955, and an evolution afterwards.
 Let's recapitulate the steps of involution preceding the Conference.

-Involution:
+Involution

-- 1946: publication of the Twelve Traditions in the May Grapevine. - Bill's writing of "The Alcoholic Foundation of Yesterday, Today and Tomorrow" in which he introduced the idea of a "General Service Conference of Alcoholics Anonymous." - 1950: Bob Smith gives his assent to the Conference idea. - 1951: The first Conference, in Cleveland.
+- publication of the Twelve Traditions in the Grapevine of May 1946. - Bill's writing of "The Alcoholic Foundation of Yesterday, Today and Tomorrow" in which he introduced the idea of a "General Service Conference of Alcoholics Anonymous." - 1950: Bob Smith gives his assent to the Conference idea. - The first Conference of April 1951 in Cleveland.

-Pralaya, years 1951 to 1955:
+Pralaya: years 1951 to 1955:

-- 1952: Bill outlined a five-year writing and research project that yielded Twelve Steps and Twelve Traditions and Alcoholics Anony-mous Comes of Age.
-He proposed a four-year prototyping of the Conference. - The Conference Charter was adopted. - 1955: Bill Wilson formally resigned from his role as leader of A.A.; the Conference voted "to adopt the resolution authorizing the General Service Conference to act for Alcoholics Anonymous and to become the successor to its co-founders."
+- 1952: Bill outlined a 5-year writing and research project that yielded Twelve Steps and Twelve Traditions and Alcoholics Anonymous Comes of Age.
+He proposed a four-year prototyping of the Conference. - The Conference Charter was adopted. - Bill Wilson formally resigned from his role as leader of A.A.; the Conference voted "to adopt the resolution authorizing the General Service Conference to act for Alcoholics Anonymous and to become the successor to its co-founders."

-Evolution:
+Evolution

-- 1962: Bill's Twelve Concepts were accepted at the Conference. - 1966: The General Service Board proposed to change the balance of trustees from 9 alcoholics and 10 nonalcoholics to 14 alcoholics and 7 nonalcoholics.
+- Bill's Twelve Concepts were accepted at the 1962 Conference. - In 1966 the General Service Board proposed to change the balance of trustees from 9 alcoholics and 10 non-alcoholics to 14 alcoholics and 7 non-alcoholics.